What’s the next best thing to coding? The code editor, of course!

 CodeSandbox can be thought of as a much more powerful and complete take on JSFiddle.
-True to its name, CodeSandbox provides a complete code editor experience and sandboxed environment for front-end development.
+True to its name, CodeSandbox provides a complete code editor experience and a sandboxed environment for front-end development.

 CodeSandbox is a real powerhouse and sweet, sweet product.
 I’d run out of paper if I try to list down all its advantages, but here are some killer features:

 - Npm support: Yes, you can add pretty much any package that is available on npm.